jvanasco/pyramid_sqlassist/README.md

 * `get_reader` - method. lazy access to "reader" connection
 * `get_writer` - method. lazy access to "writer" connection
 * `get_logger` - method. lazy access to "logger" connection
-* `get_any` - method. tries to find memoized connections. otherwise will invoke a method.
+* `get_any` - method. tries to find memoized connections.
+  otherwise will invoke another method.

-On first access of every "session", the container will re-initialize that session by invoking it as a callable, issuing a `.rollback()`, and stashing the current Pyramid request in the session's `info` dict.
+On first access of every "Session", the container will re-initialize that Session by invoking it as a callable, issuing a `.rollback()`, and stashing the current Pyramid request in the Session's `info` dict.

 Within your code, the request can be retrieved via `object_session`